trivago/prettier-plugin-sort-imports/README.md

 #### FAQ / Troubleshooting

-##### Q. Should I add the full name of imports in the `importOrder` list ?
+##### Q. Hoe can I add the RegEx imports in the `importOrder` list ?
-You can define the starting part of the import in the `importOrder`.
-For example if you want to short the following imports:
+You can define the RegEx in the `importOrder`.
+For example if you want to sort the following imports:
 ```ecmascript 6
 import React from 'react';
 import classnames from 'classnames';